zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

 <br>

-### Exercise 4: Data from service
+### Exercise 4: Accessing external data using VBCS service connection features

 **Introduction**

-Mama Maggy's has multiple existing databases and other data stores being used to run their business.
+Mama Maggy has multiple existing databases and other data stores being used to run their business.
 Mama Maggy management would prefer to access existing databases and any new databases directly rather than duplicating data in VBCS Business Objects.

 While using Visual Builder’s built-in business objects is useful; they limit applications to data found within the Visual Builder instance.
 Most modern applications will use data from varied sources both in and outside of an organization’s systems.

 This is accomplished using service connections that take advantage of RESTful APIs exposed by databases and other providers.
 API stands for Application Programming Interface; a pre-defined calling mechanism used to read and modify data using standardized calls over the internet with HTTP/HTTPS (often called RESTful APIs).
 RESTful APIs are the most common way of using external data in modern applications.

-In this exercise you will add useful information to your application using RESTful API calls rather than Business Objects (though, the truth is that VBCS uses RESTful API calls when accessing Business Objects too).
+In this exercise you will add stores and associate information to another brand new application using RESTful API calls rather than Business Objects (though, the truth is that VBCS uses RESTful API calls when accessing Business Objects too).

 Your resources for this exercise include two (2) service connections used to access data for Mama Maggy stores and Mama Maggy associates.
 You will use these **Service Connections** to provide data services to your applications.